SharkSnack/shiren-5/content/items/bracelets.md

 Randomly makes you explode, halving your current HP like an Explosion Trap.<br/>
 The number of turns that elapse before activating varies, and isn't tied to specific actions.<br/>
-Explosion damage can be nullified by a Zen Pot or the Anti-Blast※ shield rune.<br/>
+Explosion damage can be nullified by a Zen Pot or the Anti-Blast+ shield rune.<br/>
 Useful for grilling onigiri, or for creating a safe space inside walls to cycle day and night.<br/>
 Remembering which dungeons it appears in helps avoid accidents in shops.